ianlocust17/ai-cybersecurity-module-10/README.md

 !!!
-Enviromental Variables Must Be set for this to work !!!
+Enviromental variables must be set for this to work !!!

 # Vulnerable Archive - Security Demo App